rashad-07/mpv-subfinder/README.md

 ## API Keys

 SubFinder has three subtitle sources.
-Configure them in **Settings** after first launch — not in any config file.
+Configure them in **Settings** after first launch.

 **OpenSubtitles.com** — free API key required
 Get one at [opensubtitles.com/en/consumers](https://www.opensubtitles.com/en/consumers).
 Enter your OS.com username and password in the Settings gear (⚙) for a higher daily quota.
 When this provider is enabled, the direct REST API is the primary search path, including moviehash matching against your local file for best sync accuracy.